keenlabs/KeenClient-Python/README.md

 To use this client with the Keen IO API, you have to configure your Keen IO Project ID and its access keys (if you need an account, [sign up here](https://keen.io/) - it's free).

 Setting a write key is required for publishing events.
 Setting a read key is required for running queries.
 The recommended way to set this configuration information is via the environment.
-The keys you can set are `KEEN_PROJECT_ID`, `KEEN_WRITE_KEY`, and `KEEN_READ_KEY`.
+The keys you can set are `KEEN_PROJECT_ID`, `KEEN_WRITE_KEY`, `KEEN_READ_KEY`, and `KEEN_MASTER_KEY`.

 If you don't want to use environment variables for some reason, you can directly set values as follows: